 The Company has not early adopted these standards, amendments and interpretations and anticipates that the application of these standards, amendments and interpretations will not have a material impact on the financial position and financial performance of the Company.

 3. Approval

-These consolidated financial statements were approved and authorized for issue by the Audit Committee of the Board of Directors on 28 March 2014.
+These condensed consolidated financial statements were approved and authorized for issue by the Board of Directors on 12 May 2014.

 4. Assets Held For Sale